 Font and Colors

 The logo uses a bold uppercase font called Perpetua Bold.
 Older emblems also used other typefaces, roughly similar to Pierpont Regular, RinseWash Regular, Dustismo Roman Regular, and Deca Serif New Medium.
-The color scheme consists of a combination of blue, gray, and white, whereas it used to be monochrome only.
+The color scheme now combines blue, gray, and white, whereas it was previously monochrome.